rrobinett/wsprdaemon/README.md

 ./wsprdaemon.sh -V
 ```

+This first run of WD will prompt the user to edit the prototype configuration file '~/wsprdaemon/wsprdaemon.conf' which includes extensive comments about the many configuration options.
+A basic installation will require that the IP address of at least one Kiwi receiver be defined in the RECEIVER_LIST section, and one listening schedule line be defined in the WSPR_SCHEDULE_simple section.

-This first run of WD will install many, many utilities and libraries, and for some you will be prompted to agree to the installation.
+Once those edits are made, run '~/wsprdaemon/wsprdaemon.sh -a'  which will install many, many utilities and libraries, and for some you will be prompted to agree to the installation.
 Some/all of them will require `sudo` permission.
 I configure `wsprdaemon` as a member of the `sudoers` group and thus am never prompted for a password, but your experience may vary.

 At the end of a successful installation, WD creates a prototype configuration file at `~/wsprdaemon/wsprdaemon.conf`.
 You will need to edit that file to reflect your desired configuration running ./wsprdaemon.sh -V until WD just prints out its's version number.
 Once configured, run './wsprdaemon.sh -a' to start the daemon.
 It will automatically start after a reboot or power cycle.
+Run ./wsprdaemon.sh -A (CAPITAL A) to have WD instsall itself as a Linux service which will automatically start running each time the Pi/Ubuntu server is powered up or rebooted.

 ## Installation on a system running wsprdaemon that was not installed using 'git clone'